jdc20181/Krypto-Browser/Source/readme.md

 Project Files, packages, dlls, or other exe's that control third party services or apis are also redacted but listed within if neccessary to function.

+**Source Code Updates**

+Krypto is at the beginning, while it is based off of BeffsBrowser, we are rewriting from the ground up, you may see similar code from BeffsBrowser, but a lot is changing and with that,